dustlang/rust/src/tools/clippy/doc/basics.md

 cargo dev update_lints
 # create a new lint and register it
 cargo dev new_lint
-# (experimental) Setup Clippy to work with rust-analyzer
+# (experimental) Setup Clippy to work with dust-analyzer
 cargo dev ra_setup
 ```